Ice Stories

 Two survey aircraft will use RADAR, lasers, and other instruments to look down into the ice sheet at the hidden mountains below.

-It’s summer near Antarctica’s Pole of Inaccessibility, the most remote part of the most remote continent on earth.
-Temperatures hover around -35 degrees Fahrenheit and the thin atmosphere holds little oxygen, but an international group of scientists will spend four weeks working here to solve a long-standing mystery: How did a massive hidden range known as the Gamburtsev Mountains form in the middle of Antarctica?
-This will be no picnic—working in a place so inaccessible and barren is like establishing a base on another planet.
-Expedition members will encounter conditions so extreme they can’t fully acclimatize, even after weeks of habitation, and will function at only 50–80 percent of their normal capacity.
-But they hope the suffering will be worth it: Data they uncover could answer fundamental questions about the origin and evolution of Antarctica and, by extension, the climate experienced on earth today.
+Summer is inhospitable near Antarctica’s Pole of Inaccessibility, the most remote part of the most remote continent on earth.
+Temperatures hover around -35 degrees Fahrenheit and the thin atmosphere holds little oxygen.
+But an international group of scientists spent four weeks working here to solve a long-standing mystery: How did a massive hidden range known as the Gamburtsev Mountains form in the middle of Antarctica?
+It was no picnic—working in a place so inaccessible and barren is like establishing a base on another planet.
+Expedition members encountered conditions so extreme they couldn’t fully acclimatize, even after weeks of habitation, and could function at only 50–80 percent of their normal capacity.
+But the suffering was worth it: Data they uncovered could answer fundamental questions about the origin and evolution of Antarctica and, by extension, the climate experienced on earth today.

 A Twin Otter aircraft casts its shadow as it emits ice-penetrating radar waves.
 These waves reflect off the bedrock back to the aircraft revealing information about the geology beneath the ice.